framecreative/ninja-touch-demo/README.md

 ```

 #### Bash Sync Scripts
+The following bash scripts can be run at anytime to pull assets down from Dropbox, but may be worth including in the system boot scripts.
 To run the bash version, open a terminal and execute the following scripts to pull the files down, and then copy the assets over:
 ```
 ./pull_assets.sh && ./update_assets.sh